archivesatncbs/ethics-law-guidebook/docs/appendix-2-further-reading-and-resources.md

 ### Right to be Forgotten

 General Data Protection Regulation (GDPR) European Union. (n.d.).
 Data Protection Impact Assessment (DPIA).
 GDPR-EU.
-Retrieved on December 23, 2022 from https://gdpr.eu/data-protection-impact-assessment-template
+Retrieved December 23, 2022 from https://gdpr.eu/data-protection-impact-assessment-template

 Sinha, A. (2017).
 Right to be forgotten: A tale of two judgements.
 Centre for Internet and Society.
 Retrieved December 20, 2022, from https://cis-india.org/internet-governance/blog/right-to-be-forgotten-a-tale-of-two-judgments